 Final thoughts

-Statistical learning isn’t just academic stuff you have to sit through before the “real” machine learning.
-It’s what makes you better at building models that actually work and that you can trust.
+Statistical learning isn’t just academic stuff you sit through before the “real” machine learning.
+It’s what makes the difference between blindly trusting your model and actually understanding why it works (or doesn’t).

-The math looks intimidating at first.
-But once you see how it connects to real problems, it clicks.
-Next time you build a model, throw in some statistical analysis.
-You’ll see what your model is actually doing instead of just hoping it works.
+The math looks intimidating at first, but it starts making sense once you apply it to something concrete.
+Next time you build a model, try throwing in confidence intervals or hypothesis tests.
+You’ll see what’s actually going on instead of just hoping for the best.